GMOD/jbrowse-components/website/docs/superquickstart_web.md

 ## Alternative loading syntax where I specify a config file, and then this can
 ## be loaded via http://localhost/jbrowse2/?config=alt_config.json
+## Also demonstrates using --load symlink instead of --load copy to avoid
+## copying large files
-jbrowse add-assembly mygenome.fa --out /var/www/html/jbrowse2/alt_config.json
+jbrowse add-assembly mygenome.fa --out /var/www/html/jbrowse2/alt_config.json --load symlink

 ## add a BigWig track